Sahra-Bile/to_do_list/README.md

-- School assignment:

-- to do list
+- School assignment: to do list

 - techniques I use are the following:

-.
-HTML
-.
-SCSS
- javaScript
+_HTML
+_SCSS
+ _javaScript

  The goal is to make a to do list and save the user's information as data in localStorage